Twitter Says Impersonating A Journalist During A Mass Shooting Doesn't Violate Its Rules

 It's difficult to tell how it impacted the reporting she was able to do, but she thinks it probably had an effect.
 "I think it genuinely might have made a difference to some of the people I reached out to," she said.

-Harris has covered shootings before, including at the Pulse nightclub and Fort Lauderdale airport.
+Harris has covered shootings before, including at the Pulse nightclub and the Fort Lauderdale airport.
 This is the worst online abuse she's ever received.

 "I had literally thousands of messages and they just filled up my mentions and DMs with terrible, racist, sexist, horrific, graphic death threats," she said.
-"I got Facebook messages sent directly to my private account that had the same content too.
+"I got Facebook messages sent directly to my private account that had the same content, too.
 I've never experienced anything like it before."

 When asked about the impersonating tweets, a Twitter spokesperson told BuzzFeed News that the company's team reviews reports against their rules and if those rules are broken, a number of actions can be taken.